-Whether you're moving from room to room while listening to your favorite Internet radio station or notching down the AC while ordering a latte at Starbucks, a smartphone with the right app can go a long way toward simplifying home control.
+Whether you're moving from room to room while listening to your favorite playlist or notching down the AC while ordering a latte at Starbucks, a smartphone with the right app can go a long way toward simplifying home control.
 Let's take a closer look at some of today's most popular home control options.

-Forget about remote controls and wall-mounted keypads.
-Today's whole-house music systems can be controlled from just about any smartphone.
+Beyond remote controls and wall-mounted keypads, today's whole-house music systems can be controlled from just about any smartphone.
 Pull the phone out of your pocket, select the room in which you want to be serenaded, and cue up some tunes.

-"People want easy, and they don't want to spend fifty grand," says Mitch Arthur, founder of New Jersey-based Living Intelligent.
+"People want 'easy,'" says Mitch Arthur, founder of New Jersey-based Living Intelligent.
 "You have to make technology transparent so it's like getting on an airplane.
 You have no idea that 400 things have to happen before that plane takes off.
 You just sit down and enjoy benefits of technology without even thinking about it.
 That's how it's has to be."